UPDATED: JANUARY 4, 2022

 Will the people staffing events be adhering to these protocols?

-- One Yellow Rabbit staff, contractors, volunteers, and artists will be required to comply with these health and safety protocols.
+- One Yellow Rabbit and High Performance Rodeo staff, contractors, volunteers, and artists will be required to comply with these health and safety protocols.

 What if I forget my documentation at home?

-- We encourage you to bring digital documentation on a mobile device to have the easiest entry into the building as possible.
-If that’s not an option, we will have a computer available to pull up an account or email if a document is saved there.
+- We encourage you to bring digital documentation on a mobile device to have the easiest possible entry into your performance venue.
 If a hard copy is an attendee’s only option but it was forgotten at home, we will direct you to our box office to find another solution, which may be to reschedule your tickets for another date.